5 Possible Reasons You Have Water Dripping From a Faucet

 5. Broken Plumbing Systems

 The last possible cause of leaky faucets is a general plumbing problem.
-If you have checked the tap's seals, the O-ring, the washer and found no visible signs of rust and corrosion, you can comfortably blame the plumbing fixtures.
+If you have checked the tap's seals, the O-ring, and the washer and found no visible signs of rust and corrosion, you can comfortably blame the plumbing fixtures.

 The plumbing fixtures are prone to many issues.
 Even with the right maintenance, the pipes may crack, block, or develop other issues without your knowledge.